Introducing TOON: A Token-Efficient Format for LLM Prompts

 🤝 Join the Community

-Toon format is an open standard, and we welcome contributions from the animation and developer communities.
-Whether you're working on a major studio production or an independent project, your feedback and contributions help make Toon better for everyone.
+TOON is an open format, and we welcome contributions from developers building AI and LLM applications.
+Whether you're building a RAG pipeline, an agent framework, or a chatbot, your feedback and contributions help make TOON better for everyone.

 🔄